Facts about Bessie Coleman

 Bessie Coleman Biography

-She moved to Paris, was accepted to aviation school, and on June 15, 1921 she received her pilot’s license from the Federation Aeronautique Internationale.
-The certificate made her the world’s first licensed black aviator.
+Coleman moved to Paris, was accepted to aviation school, and on June 15, 1921 she received her pilot’s license from the Federation Aeronautique Internationale.
+The certificate made her the world’s first licensed Black aviator.

 Extra credit